• Canadian Travel

 Battle Road

-Battle Road is the road that runs from Concord to Lexington.
-It was the road used by the British troops on their way to Concord after the skirmish in Lexington, and you will find markers directing you to historic sites.
-Along Battle Road you will find the place where Paul Revere was captured and the historic Hartwell Tavern, which offers varied educational programs during the summer months.
+Battle Road runs from Concord to Lexington.
+It was the road used by the British troops on their way to Concord after the skirmish in Lexington, and markers direct you to historic sites.
+Along Battle Road, you will find the place where Paul Revere was captured and the historic Hartwell Tavern, which offers varied educational programs during the summer months.

 The Road itself is a beautiful walking trail that winds through local forest.
 It is paved and is great for little walkers and strollers.